mvpatel2000/Battlecode2020/README.md

 This is the [Battlecode 2020](https://battlecode.org) repository of team smite.
 We placed second in the final tournament.

 ## Overview
 This year, Battlecode required teams to battle the terrain just as much as they battled each other.
 Combat was de-emphasized in favor or an environmental foe---water.
 Throughout the game, the water level rose---starting at elevation 0, and rising slowly at first but grew rapidly---and eventually consumed the entire map.
 If your units flooded, then they would die.
-You lose the game when your headquarter floods.
+You lose the game when your headquarters flood.

 [Insert Game Screenshot here]